 As the NPPRRC combed through the NPPD Use of Force policy, we were struck by the repeated phrase 'an objectively reasonable officer.'
-The designation of a 'objectively reasonable' is a legal one, and as such will remain in official documents, but legal does not equate to clear.
+The language "reasonableness" and "objectively reasonable" flow from the Supreme Court of the United States and the seminal decision of Graham v.
+Connor, therefore, the designation of 'objectively reasonable' will remain in the official document.
+We recognize however that legal does not equate to clear.
 The reasonable officer standard for use of force struck us as particularly problematic.
 First, it seeks to use a subjective framework to measure objective actions: what the officer thinks and feels is the main criteria for justifying the concrete outcomes of use of force.
 Regardless of what an officer may think or feel, if a person is physically harmed by their actions, that harm is measurable in ways that their feelings are not.
 Secondly, the reasonable officer standard begs the question: how are we defining reasonable?
 Reasonable compared to other officers?
 Reasonable compared to people in general?
+The Graham court determined that such decisions are to be judged from the perspective of a reasonable officer on the scene and not with the benefit of hindsight.
 If, as a nation, we are questioning whether or not officers act reasonably in instances when force has been used, this question is crucial.

-While we as a committee remain ambivalent about the idea of the reasonable officer, an image of the ideal officer for New Paltz did begin to emerge.
-It is our belief that, if we can hire officers who fit the model of our Ideal Officer, we might be able to have faith in these officers acting as reasonable officers.
+While we as a committee discussed concern around the idea of the reasonable officer, an image of the ideal officer for New Paltz did begin to emerge.
+It is our belief that, if we hire officers who fit the model of our Ideal Officer, we might be able to have faith in these officers acting as reasonable officers.
+In the effort to maintain a police department inhabited by the ideal officers, we must begin to hire officers that fit our model as we remove any officers who do not.
+We have proposed additional questions for the initial interviews of applicant to the NPPD: